 Doctors may not be able to heal teeth that are seriously damaged or diseased.
 Rather than allowing teeth to continue to deteriorate or bacteria to spread, you may be better served removing the teeth with oral surgery.

 Our doctors can extract the teeth as well as surrounding tissue and bone that are damaged.
 They can also create a cleaner, healthier base for placing a crown or dental implant.
 The result is a replacement tooth that restores the aesthetics and full function of the original.

-Visit a practice location in Belmont, Cambridge, or Arlington for an initial consultation.
+Visit a practice location in Belmont or Cambridge for an initial consultation.
 As part of the experience, you will receive a comprehensive examination and provide a medical history.
 Many of our oral surgery patients are in their 60s and older, and so we take particular care to review these details and to ensure that patients are good candidates for treatment.